Steps to success

 - Active & Safe Routes to School Cycling Resource Manual shows schools, school boards, and municipalities how to get more students, parents, and school staff biking.

-- Some communities offer school-based bike rodeos that teach students key cycling skills.
+- For cycling skills training see Tips for Organizing successful Bike Rodeos and the 10-Step Handbook for High School Bike Projects.
+Some communities offer school-based bike rodeos that teach students key cycling skills.
 Contact your municipality, public health unit or school board.

 - Can-Bike has collated these useful cycling education videos.